alphagov/govuk-design-system/src/components/service-navigation/index.md

 There’s a risk that slot contents may look or work differently in a future release of GOV.UK Frontend.

 You’ll need to ensure that slot content still works as intended after each update.

+## Accessibility

+You can add a link to a ‘help’ page in your Service header component.
+If you do, the link must be positioned consistently within the header, and must always link to the same place.

+For example, a header link to 'Get help with this service' must go to the same place as similar header links elsewhere in your service.
+This is to comply with [WCAG 2.2 success criterion 3.2.6 Consistent help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).

 ## Research on this component